spinframework/spin-python-sdk/examples/external-lib-example/README.md

 pip3 install -r requirements.txt
 ```

-The above install all the required packages which includes the `http-router` pacakge.
+The above install all the required packages which includes the `http-router` package.

 ## Building and Running the Examples